MediaComem/comem-archidep/subjects/git-branching/README.md

 Make a copy of that commit hash.

+> Note that the actual hash of the commit on your machine may be different than
+> the one in this slide.

 ### Create a branch "in the past"

 You can create a branch at any point in the project's history by passing an additional commit reference to `git checkout`:

 ```bash
 $> git checkout -b better-sub 4f94fa